Walters, Charles M. "Chuck"

-Walters, Charles M. "Chuck" Nov 5, 1936 - Jul 25, 2018 Survived by wife, Carol; daughter, Patti Jo Walters, RN, BSN; sisters, Ardis Wilson (Donald) and Janice Dickson Powell; nieces and nephews.
-VISITATION on Monday, July 30th from 11am to 1pm at the West Center Chapel, followed by Memorial Service at 1pm.
+Walters, Charles M. "Chuck" Nov 5, 1936 - Jul 25, 2018 VISITATION on Monday, July 30th from 11am to 1pm at the West Center Chapel, followed by Memorial Service at 1pm.
 Interment, Memorial Park Cemetery in Council Bluffs with military honors by Kanesville Rider Honor Guard.
-Memorials may be directed to Christ Community Church, Arbor Day Foundation, Nebraska Humane Society, or to the family.
 HEAFEY-HOFFMANN-DWORAK-CUTLER, WEST CENTER CHAPEL 7805 W. Center Rd.
 402-391-3900 www.heafeyheafey.com

 Add an entry as Guest